MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesNotificationRegistrationStatus.md

 ---
 title: MCDConnectedDevicesNotificationRegistrationStatus
-description: Learn about the 'MCDConnectedDevicesNotificationRegistrationStatus' class.
+description: Learn about the MCDConnectedDevicesNotificationRegistrationStatus class.
 These values are used to communicate the status of cloud registration.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---